 Even though the app is in a very limited state right now, what they have works very well.
 I am able to have direct and dedicated access to a single aspect of my Bass Pro Shops experience. ♦ The rewards program is something I really enjoy as part of being a customer, and this app takes a lot of questions and annoyance out of using a rewards program.

-I recommend downloading and using the app, and exercising a little patience until they release a full version with shopping and ordering features.
+I recommend downloading and using the Bass Pro Shops Fishing App, and exercising a little patience until they release a full version with shopping and ordering features.